mozman/ezdxf/docs/source/dxfentities/line.rst

 .. module:: ezdxf.entities

-The LINE entity represents a 3D line from :attr:`Line.dxf.start` to :attr:`Line.dxf.end`.
+LINE entity is a 3D line from :attr:`Line.dxf.start` to :attr:`Line.dxf.end`.

 ======================== ==========================================
 Subclass of              :class:`ezdxf.entities.DXFGraphic`